luluzhou1/alinush.github.io/_posts/refs.md

 [^PSL80]: **Reaching Agreement in the Presence of Faults**, by M. Pease and R. Shostak and L. Lamport, *in Journal of the {ACM}*, 1980, [[URL]](https://doi.org/10.1145%2F322186.322188)

-[^PSTplus19e]: **Scalable and Efficient Data Authentication for Decentralized Systems**, by Soujanya Ponnapalli and Aashaka Shah and Amy Tai and Souvik Banerjee and Vijay Chidambaram and Dahlia Malkhi and Michael Wei, 2019
+[^PSTplus19e]: **Scalable and Efficient Data Authentication for Decentralized Systems**, by Soujanya Ponnapalli and Aashaka Shah and Amy Tai and Souvik Banerjee and Vijay Chidambaram and Dahlia Malkhi and Michael Wei, *in CoRR*, 2019, [[URL]](http://arxiv.org/abs/1909.11590)

 [^PST13]: **Signatures of Correct Computation**, by Papamanthou, Charalampos and Shi, Elaine and Tamassia, Roberto, *in TCC'13*, 2013

 [^PST13e]: **Signatures of Correct Computation**, by Charalampos Papamanthou and Elaine Shi and Roberto Tamassia, *in Cryptology ePrint Archive, Report 2011/587*, 2011, [[URL]](https://eprint.iacr.org/2011/587)

-[^PSTY13]: **Streaming Authenticated Data Structures**, by Papamanthou, Charalampos and Shi, Elaine and Tamassia, Roberto and Yi, Ke, *in Advances in Cryptology -- EUROCRYPT 2013*, 2013
+[^PSTY13]: **Streaming Authenticated Data Structures**, by Papamanthou, Charalampos and Shi, Elaine and Tamassia, Roberto and Yi, Ke, *in EUROCRYPT 2013*, 2013

 [^PTT11]: **Optimal Verification of Operations on Dynamic Sets**, by Papamanthou, Charalampos and Tamassia, Roberto and Triandopoulos, Nikos, *in Advances in Cryptology -- CRYPTO 2011*, 2011